That revered and wise tome of the 21st century, Wikipedia, defines midlist as:

 Hybrid Haven is a small cruise ship (have you tired of my shipping metaphors yet?
 Good, because I haven't!).
 It's sailing alongside the bloody mammoth Self-Publishing Cruise Ship which is reallllly busy and very confusing.
 There are lots and lots of authors shouting very loudly around this ship as they flail those shark infested waters.
 But those on the ship are working diligently and doing good stuff, just like on Hybrid Haven and many of them are over on Highlist Island already, doing their best to help other authors, especially those on the Lowlist paddle boat and Midlist boat too.

 I have toyed with the idea of checking Hybrid Haven out.
-There's an urban fantasy series that's been swirling around my mind, a dystopian book or two as well.
+There's a few ideas in totally different genres swirling around my mind which I could self publish.
 The reason it appeals is it would mean I don't have all my eggs in the traditional publishing basket (or should I say all my ducks in the traditional publishing tanker).
 Maybe it's something you could look at too?

 Okay, enough with the oceanic metaphors!
 Time to sign out.
 I have a deadline after all!

-Time management can be a real issue for authors, especially during certain times of the year like right now when the kids are on their summer hols.
+Time management can be a real issue for authors, especially for those with kids to care for when times like half terms hit.
 You feel guilty that you’re writing while your little ones are at home.
 Then you feel guilty when you're with your family that you're neglecting your writing.

 So how to deal with it?
 There are so many time management hints and tips out there, especially now more people are working freelance.
 But how can we cut through to the tips that really make a difference?

-Here are some top tips based on my experience as a published author along with some great tips shared by other authors in my Facebook Group, The Savvy Authors Snug.
+Here are some top tips based on my experience as a published author along with some great tips shared by other authors in my Facebook Group, The Savvy Writers' Snug.

 Tip One: Find your best time